 Online communities are evolving – are you keeping up with your audience’s expectations?

 When people think ‘community’, they often think of social media, but it isn’t the only option – or even the best one.
 Social media platforms are a good way to make initial connections and explore interactive brand experiences with an audience, but building a thriving community around your brand requires more than just online conversations.
-A community is about creating a more meaningful experience, developing a space like a custom community platform or brand engagement portal, where customers can access member-exclusive content, gain support, create connections, and ultimately become advocates for your products or services through online brand advocacy.
+A community is about creating a more meaningful experience, developing a space like a SaaS community platform or brand engagement portal, where customers can access member-exclusive content, gain support, create connections, and ultimately become advocates for your products or services through online brand advocacy.

-Talking about community-led growth isn’t just about social media ‘likes’ or Twitter conversations.
+Talking about community led growth isn’t just about social media ‘likes’ or Twitter conversations.
 It’s about building a focused community that’s unique to your organization – a customer loyalty hub – and delivers tangible growth.
 This involves community content management, website personalization, and user profile customization to enhance the user experience.

 Here, we explore community-led growth and how to evolve your own community-building methods to secure it.